nidor1998/s3sync/tests/README.md

 ```bash
 cargo test --all-features
 ```
+### S3 permissions
+I tested with `AmazonS3FullAccess` policy, but you can use a more restrictive policy.

 ### Notes
 This test create and delete same S3 buckets, sometimes the tests will fail due to eventual consistency in AWS.(nevertheless, the tests will pass in the next run)